samidaree/robofriends/README.md

 # Robofriends
-Simple page with dynamic search made with React and Tachyons CSS
+Simple page with dynamic search and scrollable content made with React and Tachyons CSS

 ## Live Project